-- Graduate Associate Dean
+- Associate Dean for Graduate Studies

 - College Dean

-STEP ONE: Within 14 days of receipt of the written grievance from the Assistant, the Immediate Supervisor will meet with the Assistant and attempt to resolve the grievance.
-The Immediate Supervisor will return a written answer to the Assistant no later than ten (10) days after this meeting.
+STEP ONE: Within 10 days of receipt of the written grievance from the GA, the Immediate Supervisor will meet with the Assistant and attempt to resolve the grievance.
+The Immediate Supervisor will return a written response to the Assistant no later than ten (10) days after this meeting.
 Step One may be waived if the grievance is with the Immediate Supervisor.

-STEP TWO: If the grievant is dissatisfied with the answer in STEP ONE, to be considered further, the grievance must be appealed to the appropriate Budget/Unit Head within 10 days of receipt of the written answer in STEP ONE.
+STEP TWO: If the grievant is dissatisfied with the response in STEP ONE, the grievance may be appealed to the appropriate Budget/Unit Head within 10 days of receipt of the written response in STEP ONE.
 The Budget/Unit Head will meet with the grievant within 10 days of receipt of the written grievance and attempt to resolve the grievance.
-The Budget/Unit Head will return a written answer to the Assistant no later than ten (10) days after this meeting.
+The Budget/Unit Head will return a written response to the GA no later than ten (10) days after this meeting.
 Step Two may be waived if the grievance is with the Budget/Unit Head.